davidmreed/davidmreed.github.io/code.md

 title: Code
 ---

+## [DMRNoteAttachmentImporter](https://github.com/davidmreed/DMRNoteAttachmentImporter) — note and attachment importing support for Salesforce

+This source-only package provides Apex support for easily adding notes and attachments (using the new content library objects) to Salesforce records, as well as bulk note importing.
+It abstracts the complex content preparation required and helps to avoid unpredictable `ContentNote` exceptions.

 ## [Trapeza](https://github.com/davidmreed/trapeza) and [Trapeza-Import](https://github.com/davidmreed/trapeza-import)

 These Python-based tools are designed to facilitate the manipulation and combination of record data in tabular form -